 The RVCC nursing faculty possess diversity in classroom and clinical expertise.
-You will meet all of them throughout the course of your education, either through face-to-face interactions, across the screen during simulcast lectures, or in the clinical experience.
-They all are qualified and credentialed nurse educators and are excited to be involved in RVCC's nursing program.
-They bring a variety of nursing experiences and years of clinical practice to share with you in your respective educational journeys.
+You will meet all of them throughout the course of your education in the classroom, lab, during your clinical experience.
+They all are NH Board of Nursing approved educators and bring a variety of nursing experiences and years of clinical practice to share with you in your respective educational journeys.

 This Nursing Student Handbook is an important tool to ensure understanding of the program policies and expectations of nursing students; please review carefully.
 During the first week of class, we will review these policies and answer any questions you may have.
 Along with this handbook, please review the RVCC Student Handbook for general policies and procedures.
+Program policies are subject to revision.
+Nursing students are notified by written notice of revisions.

 We hope you will engage in student activities not only in the nursing program, but also throughout the college.
 Some of the opportunities include becoming a member of the Nursing Club and the Student Senate.
 Through these organizations, you will have opportunities to participate in community service events, health activities, and fund-raising.
-We are excited you have joined our nursing program, and look forward to supporting you throughout your educational journey.
+We are excited you have joined our nursing programs and look forward to supporting you throughout your educational journey.